Incipiens/GoogleDriveReplacementBot/README.md

 # Using Discord as cloud storage
 Discord is a popular social media application that gives users the ability to share files with other users.
 There is a file limit of 25MB for users who aren't subscribed to the service's subscription tier, dubbed Nitro.
-This program is a proof of concept made that shows how a user can leverage Discord's file sharing abilities to turn a private server into a cloud storage provider with ease, complete with the ability to split files under the 25MB limit and stitch them back together again.
+This program shows how a user can leverage Discord's file sharing abilities to turn a private server into a cloud storage provider with ease, complete with the ability to split files under the 25MB limit and stitch them back together again.

-This is a proof of concept and should be used as a legitimate replacement for Google Drive.
+This is a proof of concept and should not be used as a legitimate replacement for Google Drive.
 Users should also not use this to store sensitive files.

 ## Deployment